sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-test-a-contract.md

   let demo;

   before(async () => {
-    // compile contract to get low-level asm await Demo.compile()
+    // compile contract
+    await Demo.compile()

-    // create a test wallet as signer signer = new TestWallet(privateKey, new DummyProvider())
+    // create a test wallet as signer, connected to a dummy provider signer = new TestWallet(privateKey, new DummyProvider())

-    // initiate instance
+    // initialize a contract instance
     demo = new Demo(1n, 2n)

     // connect the instance to signer